 Quota Error: The number of recent failed writes is too high.

 Instead of continuously resubmitting a failed write request, implement exponential backoff to resubmit it.

 These quotas are specific to the

-- Lifetime Extended Data Import storage limit (does not apply to hit data sent from the Collection APIs and SDKs.
+- Lifetime Extended Data Import storage limits (does not apply to hit data sent from the Collection APIs and SDKs):

 - Cost Data specific limits:

 ga:date) per data set.
 For example, if you import 50 MB data for 2014-10-10 in one upload and 50 MB data for 2014-10-10 in a second upload, you have reached the 100 MB limit for 2014-10-10 for that data set.

 - 100 MB per date (

 Experiments ended (status =

 don't count towards this quota.